MicrosoftDocs/azure-stack-docs/azure-local/deploy/deployment-local-identity-with-key-vault.md

 - Have a DNS server with a properly configured zone.
 This setup is crucial for the network to function correctly.
 See [Configure DNS server for Azure Local](#configure-dns-server-for-azure-local).

 - Download the Azure Local software.
-Instructions will be provided to those who have signed up for the preview on how to download the Azure local software.
+Instructions on how to download the Azure Local software will be provided to those who signed up for the preview.

 ## Configure DNS server for Azure Local